splunk/fluent-plugin-k8s-metrics-agg/README.md

 ### tag (string) (optional)

-The tag of the event.
+The event tag.

 Default value: `kubernetes.metrics.*`.

 ### interval (time) (optional)

-How often it pulls metrcs.
+How often the plugin pulls metrcs.

 Default value: `15s`.

 ### kubeconfig (string) (optional)

-Path to a kubeconfig file points to a cluster the plugin should collect metrics from.
-Mostly useful when running fluentd outside of the cluster.
-When `kubeconfig` is set, `kubernetes_url`, `client_cert`, `client_key`, `ca_file`, `insecure_ssl`, `bearer_token_file`, and `secret_dir` will all be ignored.
+The path to a kubeconfig file points to a cluster from which the plugin should collect metrics.
+This is mostly useful when running fluentd outside of the cluster.
+When `kubeconfig` is set, the `kubernetes_url`, `client_cert`, `client_key`, `ca_file`, `insecure_ssl`, `bearer_token_file`, and `secret_dir` are ignored.

 ### client_cert (string) (optional)

-Path to the certificate file for this client.
+The path to the certificate file for this client.

 ### client_key (string) (optional)

-Path to the private key file for this client.
+The path to the private key file for this client.

 ### ca_file (string) (optional)

-Path to the CA file.
+The path to the CA file.

 ### insecure_ssl (bool) (optional)

-If `insecure_ssl` is set to `true`, it won't verify apiserver's certificate.
+When `insecure_ssl` is set to `true`, the plugin does not verify the apiserver's certificate.

 ### bearer_token_file (string) (optional)

-Path to the file contains the API token.
-By default it reads from the file "token" in the `secret_dir`.
+The path to the file contains the API token.
+By default the plugin reads from the file "token" in the `secret_dir`.

 ### secret_dir (string) (optional)

-Path of the location where pod's service account's credentials are stored.
+The path to the location of the pod's service account credentials.

 Default value: `/var/run/secrets/kubernetes.io/serviceaccount`.

 ### kubelet_port (integer) (optional)

-The port that kubelet is listening to.
+The port that the kubelet is listening to.

 Default value: `10255`.

 ### cluster_name (string) (optional)

-The name of the cluster, where the plugin is deployed.
+The name of the cluster where the plugin is deployed.

 Default value: `cluster_name`.